-C. Renewal of Contracts and evaluation of Directors and Senior Personnel
+C. Renewal of Contracts and evaluation of Directors and Senior Personnel of any other changes within the Company.

 Evaluation process must precede renewal of contracts.
 Self-evaluation is not recommended.
 Directors' performance, including that of independent Directors, must be evaluated by the Chairman of the Board who may seek advice from other Board members before making a recommendation.